radiolab81/FPGA_AMWaveSynth/mcu_examples/esp32/mcu_tx/README.md

                      +-------+
 PIN_DATA_EN          |       |  (Trigger Rising-Edge)
         -------------+       +-------------
-        <- 1µs Setup ->- 1µs ->- 1µs Hold ->
+        < -200ns ->   -200ns -> -200ns Hold ->
 ```

-1. **Setup Phase (1 µs)**: The 8-bit data is driven onto the bus while the Strobe line stays explicitly at `0`.
+1. **Setup Phase (200 ns)**: The 8-bit data is driven onto the bus while the Strobe line stays explicitly at `0`.
 This allows the parasitics and capacitance of standard jumper wires to settle down completely.
-2. **Strobe Phase (1 µs)**: `PIN_DATA_EN` pulses high.
+2. **Strobe Phase (200 ns)**: `PIN_DATA_EN` pulses high.
 On the receiving FPGA end, this signal travels safely through a 3-FF metastable synchronizer and a 4-tap digital glitch filter, triggering the protocol Finite State Machine (FSM) reliably.
-3. **Hold Phase (1 µs)**: `PIN_DATA_EN` drops low while the driven state stays locked on the bus, ensuring zero hold-time violations internally inside the sync logic of the FPGA module.
+3. **Hold Phase (200 ns)**: `PIN_DATA_EN` drops low while the driven state stays locked on the bus, ensuring zero hold-time violations internally inside the sync logic of the FPGA module.

 ### Framing Protocols (Layer 2)